yoooooola/GraphPartitioning-GA/README.md

 > ```
 >> ### Fitness function.
 > ```
-> Fitness will be calculated by the cut size.
+> Fitness will be calculated by the cut size [minimizing]
 > The cut is the set of edges between the partitions.
 > ```
 >> ### Selection operator.